 How to Have More Fun

-- There's lots of simulated danger on Star Tours, and it can be noisy, too.
+- There's lots of simulated danger on Star Tours, and it can be noisy.

-- If you wear prescription glasses, you can slip the 3D glasses over all but the largest of them.
+- If you wear prescription glasses, you can slip the 3D glasses over all but the largest frames.

 - The 3D glasses come in one size only and are too big for a small child’s face.
 A simple solution is just don't wear them.
 Most kids don’t seem to mind that things get a little blurry without them - and they won’t be startled or scared by things that come flying toward them in the 3-D effect.
-Or try this: Perch the glasses on the child’s nose, tilt them forward and rest the earpieces on top of their head.
+Or try perching the glasses on the child’s nose, tilt them forward and rest the earpieces on top of their head.